 Inability To Do Referencing and Citation Properly

 Many students find the process of referencing and citation difficult and too cumbersome to put their efforts into.
 Most of them do not even know the correct way of doing it, which is why they tend to skip this step and end up plagiarizing their work.
-Also, a major trouble that students face with citation is the inconsistency of citation guidelines amongst the different styles.
+Also, a major trouble that students face with citation is the inconsistency of citation guidelines among the different styles.
 Students often get confused between the different styles and end up skipping this step altogether.

 Sometimes, students may find that their faculty pays little heed to what they do in their assignments and not much effort is put into evaluating them.
 Also, many a times, students feel that the faculty might not take the pain of checking each assignment for plagiarism or may make use of their otherwise good rapport with the faculty to pass a particular assignment or report.

 Plagiarism is a major problem with students these days that needs immediate addressing.
 Not only is it hampering the cognitive and writing skills of the students, it is making them more and more dependent on others.
 With a little intervention from the educators, this problem can be solved.
 Educating the students about what plagiarism is and what is the ethical way of using intellectual property are just the basic steps towards achieving this goal, apart from motivating the students to be innovative and inculcating in them the habit of producing original work.